 With All Hallows Eve approaching, my focus has finally shifted to the Halloween props.
 I am panicking a little bit, as I don’t want to end up having countless ongoing projects in hand with none completed.
 So I put everything else aside and started to work on a Halloween tree project which I’ll post sometime next week.
 Until then I thought I should give you a little eye candy by showing you the blood candles I made last year.

-Although this was a fun and easy project, it was rather time consuming.
+Although this was a fun and easy project, it was a bit time consuming.
 But I promise the time is totally worth it as it makes an excellent addition to Halloween scenes.

 If you choose to use paper towel or toilet paper tubes and if you are happy with their heights you can skip this first step.
-For any kind of thick and long cardboard tube you start this project with cutting the tubes to the desired sizes.
+For any kind of thick and long cardboard tube or PVC pipe you start this project with cutting the tubes to the desired sizes.

 I asked Greg to cut my cardboard tubes with all different heights, because I wanted to have a little movement in the whole view.

-After cutting the tubes, cut a piece of masking tape and turn the sticky side down.
-Then cut another piece of masking tape and stick it on the first piece, making a cross sign.
 Then place a tea light candle in the center of the non-sticky side of the tapes.
 Then push the tape and the tea light down into a cardboard roll.
-Once the tea light is flush with the top of the roll, stick the masking tape on the outer side of the cardboard tube.
+Once the tea light candle is flush with the top of the roll, stick the masking tape on the outer side of the cardboard tube.
 This is to provide a good support for the tea lights so they would sit in the rolls properly.

 Once you have the top part done for all cardboard tubes, take the tea light out and start hot gluing the cardboard tube to create the dripping wax affect.
 This is the part where you get creative.
 You can choose to do those drips short to finish the project quick, or you can go nuts like I did and make them really long which makes this step rather tedious.
 Basically step by step you keep building on until you are happy with the dripping wax affect.